 Alexander Muss High School in Israel

-The ultimate expression of our school’s special relationship with Israel is our participation in Alexander Muss High School in Israel’s study abroad program.
+An expression of our school’s special relationship with Israel is our participation in Alexander Muss High School in Israel’s study abroad program.
 In this program, our 11th graders spend the fall trimester at Muss experiencing the land of Israel, where they learn the history of the Jewish people through traveling the country and attending classes with students from all over the world.

 For many of our students, this life-changing visit deepens their appreciation of our shared Jewish roots.
 In addition to regular secular academic subjects, they take an intensive class on Israel and Jewish studies while living in dormitories on the Muss campus in Hod Hasharon, a suburb of Tel Aviv.
 They likewise take trips to historical sites, engage in conversation with Israelis, and explore a full range of social, cultural, and recreational activities.